jbcodeforce/aws-studies/docs/infra/index.md

 * ASG tries to balance the number of instances across AZs by default, and then delete based on the age of the launch configuration.
 * The capacity of our ASG cannot go over the maximum capacity we have allocated during scale out events.
 * Cool down period is set to 5 mn and will not change the number of instance until this period.
-* When an ALB validates an health check issue it terminates the EC2 instance.
+* When an ALB validates an health check issue, ASG terminates the EC2 instance.

 ## [CloudFront](https://aws.amazon.com/cloudfront/)